kaypee90/gittutorial/README.md

 # gittutorial
-Just some simple tutorial on git
+Just some simple tutorial on git for a beginner